What to pack in maternity hospital bag

 6. Muslin cloths

-You will find tons of printable hospital bag lists online, especially on Pinterest, but I suggest you make your own lists and ensure your spouse is in the know.
+There are tons of printable hospital bag lists online, especially on Pinterest, but I suggest to make your own lists and ensure your spouse is in the know.
+Have the hospital bag checklist ready well in advance before you are due to deliver.

 Add your must-haves onto your registry.
 Make yours right here: Create an Amazon Baby Registry